Chart Color Schemes

 The labour market strength in Bulimba positions it well ahead of most Australian regions

-Between September 2024 and September 2025, employment increased by 0.5%, labour force by 0.7%, unemployment rose by 0.2 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8%, labour force grow by 3.3%, unemployment fall by 0.5%.
-State-level data to 25-Nov-25 showed Queensland employment contracted by 0.01% (losing 1,210 jobs), with an unemployment rate of 4.2%, close to the national rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bulimba's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Employment opportunities locally may be limited as indicated by Census data on working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 0.5% and labour force by 0.7%, raising the unemployment rate by 0.2 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years, but growth varies significantly by industry sector.
+Applying these projections to Bulimba's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment